 If possible, try to do this hike (or pretty much any hike on the island) with a local.
 Getting to Likeke Falls can be a bit confusing if you are unfamiliar with the trail.
 However, if that’s not possible, I will try to make this hike a bit more accessible for you, my dear readers.
-So, without further ado, here are some directions on how to get to Likeke Falls (and the hike that leads to it).
+So, without further ado, here are some directions to the Likeke Falls hike.

 From the Koolau Ballrooms parking lot’s back corner, you should see a paved path with a rusty chain across it.
 Pass the chain and continue walking on this paved path.

 You will eventually come to a water tank covered in graffiti.
 If you can touch the water tank, you’ve passed the trail start.
 The muddy trail on the left should be just before the circular path around the water tank.
 In other words, when you are walking towards the water tank, look to your left.
 You should see a couple of gaps within the plants that lead to a muddy trail – follow this path.

 Now, to get to Likeke Falls!
 For the next few minutes of the hike, the path is pretty straight forward.
 Eventually, you will reach a stone path.
 This used to be a path used by ancient Hawaiian royalty – pretty cool right?
 Anyways, this stone path will start to slope uphill.
 When this happens, look to your right.
 There should be a dirt path.
 Get off of the stone path, and continue walking on the muddy path.
-You’ve stayed on the stone path too long if it forks into two separate paths (I did that by accident – do not continue on either of these paths… there are a lot of savage mosquitos up there).
+You’ve stayed on the stone path too long if it forks into two separate paths.

 Why, Likeke Falls, of course!
 If you continue walking on the dirt path, you will eventually reach a little stone bed with water trickling over it.
 Walk along the left edge of the little stone bed and Likeke Falls should be just around the corner.
 While this little waterfall is not as large as Manoa Falls, the lack of crowds makes this hike so much better in my opinion.